KanUchida/ami_backup/README.md

-To take backup of instance of EC2
+To take backup of instance of EC2 as AMi